-The directors have prepared cash flow forecasts for a period of at least 12 months from the date of approval of these financial statements which take into account reasonably possible downsides scenarios which include the potential business impacts of slower than anticipated sales ramp up from the new asset.
-The company continually monitors current trade activity and reassesses cash flow forecasts to actual trading results throughout the year.
-The directors have also performed risk assessments over employees, customers and suppliers and expect to continue to trade at full capacity within the forecast period given that the demand for key products has proven to be largely unaffected by the COVID-19 pandemic.
-These forecasts indicate that the company will have sufficient funds to meet its liabilities as they fall due for that period.
+The severe but plausible downside scenario considers the potential business impacts of slower than anticipated sales activity from the Company's new asset, along with the impact of increased levels of inflation throughout the going concern period.
+The Company continually monitors current trade activity and reassesses cash flow forecasts to actual trading results throughout the year.
+The directors have also performed risk assessments over employees, customers and suppliers and expect to continue to trade at increased capacity within the forecast period given that the demand for key products has proven to be largely unaffected by the COVID-19 pandemic.